walterfreeman/phy211/index.md

 ### Exam 3 from 2019

-Some students asked for Exam 3 from 2019.
+Some students asked for <a href="exam3-2019.pdf">Exam 3 from 2019</a>.
 Note that this exam covers a few topics that aren't in this unit this year (angular momentum, rotational kinetic energy); this was a particularly hard exam last year.

 A better assessment of what this year's exam will be like will be the practice exam (above).